Bee Gees (1965-2003): a Pop band from Manchester, UK.

 It would be in 1987 when the Bee Gees recorded again as a unit with E.S.P. under the production of Arif Mardin.
 The album did reasonably well except in the US where the disco tag still haunted them.

-1989's One album was dedicated to their brother Andy, who had recently passed away in England; the title track reaching 7 in Europe.
+1989's One album was dedicated to their brother Andy, who had recently passed away in England aged 30, as a result of myocarditis, an inflammation of the heart muscle from a viral infection; the title track reaching 7 in Europe.
 High Civilization (1991), the follow-up, was widely ignored in the US Even its spin off singles like For Whom The Bell Tolls remained unnoticed.
 Unnoticed perhaps, but in 1997 the Bee Gees were inducted to the rock And Roll Hall Of Fame.
 They also got a feature on VH-1 called "Storytellers", a made-for-TV show similar to MTV's "Unplugged".
 That year also saw them receiving Lifetime Achievement Award at the "Brit.
 Awards" and an International Artist award at the American Music Awards as well as a Lifetime Contribution To Music award at the World Music Awards.
 It would be the same year that saw their next studio album, Still Waters, released debuting at 11 on the US Billboard charts.
 They also wrote and produced with other big name artists (such as on Celine Dion's Immortality album) and won many other awards, as well as participating on the songwriting for the Saturday Night Fever stage show.
 Between 1998 and 1999 they toured the world; several of the shows during this tour were put on a live compilation titled One Night Only (1999).

 Although there was talk of a memorial concert featuring both surviving brothers and invited guests, nothing materialized.
 Barry and Robin continued to work independently, and both released recordings with other artists, occasionally coming together to perform at special events.